Quality Manual

 • Professional and Workbased Learning Team (if relevant)

 The purpose of providing information this stage is to understand the number of new or revised programmes in development to prepare for business partnering and business planning.
-CAAT will only follow up on submissions if content appears to deviate from regulations, has unusual delivery aspirations which may present problems operationally (i.e. compatibility with systems), or may present Competition and Markets Authority (CMA) regulation challenges.
-Queries at this stage need not hold up development of the business case (if applicable), but issues identified by CAAT should be considered and resolved as early as possible in the development stage to prevent having to unpick them later on in the process.
+RAA will only follow up on submissions if content appears to deviate from regulations, has unusual delivery aspirations which may present problems operationally (i.e. compatibility with systems), or may present Competition and Markets Authority (CMA) regulation challenges.
+If there are any issues or questions, RAA will notify School colleagues promptly.
+Queries at this stage need not hold up development of the business case (if applicable), but issues identified by RAA must be considered and resolved as early as possible in the development stage to save time later.

-The School is required to develop a full business case for most new taught programmes of study (see below for exceptions) using the following templates:
+Business case template to use: The School is required to develop a full business case for most new taught programmes of study using the following templates:

-For new apprenticeship programmes, contact the Professional and Workbased Learning Team for support with business case development.
+For new apprenticeship programmes, contact the Institute for Professional and Workbased Learning Team for support with business case development.

 Alternative forms where full business case is not required scenarios